demisto/content/Packs/PaloAltoNetworks_IoT/Scripts/iot_check_servicenow/README.md

-To close the XSOAR incident if the IoT ServiceNow ticket was closed.
+Close the XSOAR incident if the IoT ServiceNow ticket was closed.
 This command should be run in a Job.
 ## Script Data
 ---